SCSchmidt/percopackage/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# percolatransect
+# percopackage

-The goal of percolatransect is to …
+The goal of percopackage is to make percolation analysis easily available to R users.

 ### Citation